tttturtle-russ/tttturtle-russ.github.io/index.md

 ## About Me

 I'm a Ph.D student advised by [Prof. Dongdong SHE](https://cse.hkust.edu.hk/~dongdong/) at [The Hong Kong University of Science and Technology](https://hkust.edu.hk).
-I earned my bachelor's degree from the [School of Cyber Science and Engineering](https://cse.hust.edu.cn/) at [Huazhong University of Science and Technology](https://hust.edu.cn).
-Now I'm working closely with [Qiao Zhang](https://jok1nq.github.io/).
+I'm now interested in applying LLM to security analysis and address the shortcomings of traditional security techniques.
+Before joining HKUST, I earned my bachelor's degree from the [School of Cyber Science and Engineering](https://cse.hust.edu.cn/) at [HUST](https://hust.edu.cn).

 ## Research Interests